receptron/graphai/README.md

 ## Flow Control

+Since the data-flow graph must be asyclic by design, we added a few mechanism to control data flows, [loop](#loop), [nesting](#nesting), [mapping](#mapping) and [condtional flow](#conditional-flow).

 ### Loop

-The loop is an JavaScript object, which has two optional properties.
+The loop is an optioal property of a graph, which has two optional properties.
 The *count* property specifies the number of times the graph needs to be executed and the *while* property specifies the condition required to contineu the loop in the form of node name (nodeId) or its property (nodeId.propId).
 Unlike JavaScript, an empty array will be treated as false.

+Here is an example, which performs an LLM query for each person in the list and create the list of answers.
+The "people" node (static), is initialized with an array of names, and the "retriever" node (computed) retrieves one name at a time, and send it to the "query" node (computed) to perform an LLM query.
+The "reducer" append it the array retrieved form the "result" node (static node, which is initialized as an empty array).

+The "update" property of two static nodes ("people" and "result"), updates those properties based on the results from the previous itelation.
+This loop continues until the value of "people" node become an empty array.

 ```
 loop: